sonuprasad66/DPDzero/README.md

 ==> User Registration API

---> A Node.js backend system with API endpoints for user registration, token generation, and data management.
+--> A Node.js backend system with API endpoints for user registration, token generation, and data management

 ==> Introduction

---> The User Registration API is a backend system that provides a set of API endpoints for user registration, token generation, and data management.
-It allows users to register, generate access tokens, store, retrieve, update, and delete key-value data.
+--> The User Registration API is a backend system that provides a set of API endpoints for user registration. token generation, and data management.
+It allows users to register, generate access tokens, and store, retrieve, update, and delete key-value data.

 ==> Technologies Used